 Maxwell wave scattering

 During my PhD, I did much work on boundary element methods for Maxwell wave scattering problems.
 In Bempp, I implemented Buffa–Christiansen dual function spaces: these spaces are required when multiplying two operators together which is necessary when applying Calderón preconditioning to the electric field integral equation (EFIE).

 These spaces are also useful when stably discretising the magnetic (MFIE) and combined (CFIE) field integral equations.
 This work is discussed in more detail in Software frameworks for integral equations in electromagnetic scattering based on Calderón identities (2017).

 Weak imposition of boundary conditions

 During my PhD, I worked on a method of weakly imposing boundary conditions when using the boundary element method.
 This method weakly imposes the boundary conditions by adding a penalty term to the full Calderón system, inspired by Nitsche's method for finite element methods.

 Due to the approximate double of the number of unknowns, this method is not competitive for pure Dirichlet and Neumann problems, but for more complex boundary conditions—such as Robin boundary conditions and mixed boundary conditions—it provides a much simpler formulation that is easier to implement.

-We analysed this method for Laplace Dirichlet, Neumann and Robin problems in Boundary element methods with weakly imposed boundary conditions (2019), and are currently working on an application of it to the Signorini problem.
+We analysed this method for Laplace Dirichlet, Neumann and Robin problems in Boundary element methods with weakly imposed boundary conditions (2019), and extended this to Signorini conditions in Weak imposition of Signorini boundary conditions on the boundary element method (2020) and Helmholtz problems in Boundary element methods for Helmholtz problems with weakly imposed boundary conditions (2020).

 Early in my PhD, I worked on the coupling of the finite and boundary element methods.
 For transmission problems involving wave travelling through a large or infinite medium and through a small inhomogeneous object, the boundary element method is well suited to solving the problem outside the object while the finite element method is better suited for solving the problem inside the object.
 Using the two methods for the two parts of the problem gives rise to FEM-BEM coupling.